totaljs/jComponent/readme.md

 // Uploads formdata and receive `JSON` from the server.
 When is throwed an error then
 // "response" is the empty object {}
 // +v11.2.0 supports environments e.g. UPLOAD('[adminurl]') replaces '[adminurl]' for ENV('adminurl') --> in url
-// +v12.0.2 supports methods, custom headers and middleware like AJAX()
+// +v12.0.2 supports methods and custom headers like AJAX()

 // +v11.0.0
 PING('METHOD URL', [interval]);